Like the Cutting Room Floor, but hate the 500 errors? Consider donating today.

 You start in the left map with Mario alone.
 It's possible to leave through the northern part of the stage and immediately return with Luigi.
 Returning with Luigi alters the level somewhat, or perhaps takes you to a different room.
 It's possible to return to the first map (with Luigi still) by walking north on the "island" at the top-left of the stage.

 If you use 02006E15:DB for Mario and 020071B1:DB for Luigi, you should be able to walk up the slopes in the buggy room.
 This just removes the 20 flag that causes the glitches.
-Alternately, if you are using the (U) version, put in 082FB0B3:6F for Mario, and 082FB0C7:6F for Luigi.
-This is Mario and Luigi's data in the NPC section.
+Alternately, if you are using the US version, put in 082FB0B3:6F for Mario and 082FB0C7:6F for Luigi (this is the Bros. data in the NPC section).

 Hmmm...